deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

     python deeppavlov/deep.py interact kbqa_cq_rus [-d]

 where ``kbqa_cq`` and others are the names of configs and ``-d`` is an optional download key.
 The key ``-d`` is used to download the pre-trained model along with embeddings and all other files needed to run the model.
-Also command ``download`` is possible,
+You can also use command ``download``.

 KBQA model for complex question answering can be used from Python using the following code: